thanpolas/toddmotto.github.io/session.md

 Payments should be made at least 24 hours before the sessions.
 I'm adopting this model to prevent any disputes or time wasters.

 #### Are sessions refundable?
-Sessions are refundable, but in hourly chunk.
+Sessions are refundable, but in only on a 1 hour basis.
 For example, in a 2 hour session, if you're unhappy then only 1 hour will be refunded.
 Let me know as soon as possible if things aren't to your liking.

 #### What if you don't know something?
 I'll let you know beforehand once you've emailed me with your requirements.